North York Moors - Glaisdale to Battersby (★★★★★)

 | Of course we'll have a look |

-From here the goal is to head up on the road up to Spaunton Moor, up via Chimney Bank, but on the way to Chimney Bank there is a footpath running parallel to the road and so this is my next choice, taking me to the foot of Chimney Bank.
+From here the goal is to head up on the road up to Spaunton Moor (via Chimney Bank) - but on the way I instead spot, and decided to follow, a footpath that runs parallel to the road, which takes me to the foot of Chimney Bank.

 | Photo taken while having a breather heading up the road |

-Having rejoined the old railway path, the route is once again straight-forward and from here the route heads along Blakey Ridge for a long stretch - walking on the other side of the valley to that walked on my way into Rosedale Abbey.
+Having rejoined the old railway path, the route is once again straight-forward (as we just keep following the old railway) - and from here the route heads along Blakey Ridge for a long stretch, on the opposite side of the valley to that walked earlier today.

 | Having just crossed over the road |

-From here navigation is once again incredibly straight-forward - just keep following the old railway path - and the walking is easy, with the path leveled out any time the terrain heads up or down.
+From here navigation is once again incredibly straight-forward - as we once again just keep following the old railway path - and the walking is easy, with the path ensuring a flat route no matter how much the terrain might otherwise undulate.

 | Walking down Ingleby Incline |

-This steep section was used to get the iron ore off the Moors, and from the bottom it is a long straight run to Battersby, on a path (that becomes a road) that follows the old route of this line.
+This steep section was used to get the iron ore off the Moors, and from the bottom it is a long straight run to Battersby, on a path (that these days turns into a minor road) that follows the old route of this line.

 Comments